ucan-wg/invocation/README.md

 ## 1.5 Public Resources

 A core part of UCAN's design is interacting with the wider, non-UCAN world.
 Many resources are open to anyone to access, such as unauthenticated web endpoints.
-Unlike UCAN-controlled resources, an invocation on public resources is both possible and
+Unlike UCAN-controlled resources, an invocation on public resources is both possible, and a hard required for initiating flow (e.g. signup).
+These cases typically involve a reference passed out of band (such as a web link).
+Due to [designation without authorization], knowing the URI of a public resource is often sufficient for interacting with it.
+In these cases, the Executor MAY accept Invocations without having a "closed-loop" proof chain , but this SHOULD NOT be the default behaviour.

-FIXME Open HTTP GET doensn't need a prf, but can still use invocation
+# 2 Concepts

-# 2 Roles
+## 2.1 Roles

 Task adds two new roles to UCAN: invoker and executor.
 The existing UCAN delegator and delegate principals MUST persist to the invocation.